Florian-Wilhelm/Raspberry-Pi/Project-5/README.md

 Below an example web browser output.

-With SW V2.00, it is possible to modify the WiFi credentials via Picotool:
+You can hardcode them, but with SW V2.00 it is possible to modify the WiFi credentials via Picotool:

 *$ picotool config HIH4020-humidityMeasurement.uf2 -s SSID "my WiFi"*